DwarfThema/vivle-thema/README.md

 ## Vivle Dwarfthema Interactive 3D WebGL

-> This project is a project that induces various experiences and experiences by implementing 3D Interaction as WebGL.
+> This project is that induces various experiences and experiences by implementing 3D Interaction as WebGL.
-> [Three.js] and [Babylon] js were mainly used, and the base framework used Next.js.
+> [`Three.js`] and [`Babylon.js`] were mainly used, and the base framework used Next.js.

 > ### Project
 >